• FxPros.net

 Foreign Exchange Market Statistics 2000-2013

-Forex Market Structure
+The Forex Market

 Forex Market Historical Volatility 2000-2013

-Forex Market Historical Volatility -Research (2000-2013)
+Forex Market Historical Volatility Research (2000–2013)

-• Data: Daily data for 13.5 years
+• Data: Daily data 1/2000-8/2013

 • Sample: EUR/USD | USD/JPY | USD/CAD | USD/CHF | GBP/USD | NZD/USD | AUD/USD